There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 Popular Models: Dart XT Thermal Zip Neck Long-Sleeved Top, Minimus Nano Pull-On Waterproof Jacket, Fireball Nano Hooded Jacket, Protium Lite Hooded Fleece Pull-On

-What We Like: Excellent quality products with an endurance focus, loads of options for tops, pants, and accessories like hats and gloves, products seem to be very durable
+What We Like: Excellent quality products with an endurance focus, loads of options for tops, pants, and accessories like hats and gloves, and products seem to be very durable

 What We Don’t: Hardly any options for running shorts

-Montane is one of the few brands dedicating its entire product line to high-output endurance mountain activities.
-And we’re here for it.
-The U.K.-based brand has rapidly become one of our favorites, thanks to its high-quality and high-performing lineup.
-Simply put, we’ve loved every Montane product tested.
-The Dart XT Thermal Zip Neck Long-Sleeved Top is an excellent piece that serves as a next-to-skin base layer or a stand-alone piece.
-Same with the Protium Lite Hooded Fleece Pull-On, which is a bit heavier and can handle temperatures into the 40s as a stand-alone piece.
+The Dart XT Thermal Zip Neck Long-Sleeved Top is an excellent piece that can serve as a next-to-skin base layer or a stand-alone piece.
+The same goes for the Protium Lite Hooded Fleece Pull-On, which is a bit heavier and can handle temperatures into the 40s as a standalone piece.

-The Fireball Nano Hooded Jacket is an innovative top layer for colder runs as it features strategically placed insulation on the chest and ventilation under the arms and on the back.
 But perhaps one of our favorite pieces, not just in the Montane product line but of all apparel we’ve recently tested, is the Minimus Nano Pull-On Waterproof Jacket.
-The fully weatherproof jacket is highly waterproof, packs down into a wad most people can palm while running, and has proven to be an excellent “just in case” piece for us on mountain missions, from trail running to mountain biking to fly-fishing.
+The fully weatherproof jacket is highly waterproof, packs down into a wad that most people can palm while running, and has proven to be an excellent “just in case” piece for us on mountain missions, from trail running to mountain biking to fly-fishing.
+We’ve included it as one of the best ultralight rain jackets on the market in our Best Running Rain Jackets guide.

 Janji